FellipeToledo/PBTMS-Services/README.md

-# pbtms-microservices
+# Events-Services
-Repository of the Rio de Janeiro City Bus Transportation Management System project
+Occurrence Service and road regulations in the city of Rio de Janeiro